DrAnonymousNet/Nginx-Configurations/README.md

 - Weighted Round Robin
 - IP Hash

-1. Round Robin: In this algorithm, the load balancer distributes the load in a circular fashion without any priority or consideration for the processing capacity, number of active connections and available resources of the servers.
+1. Round Robin: In this algorithm, the load balancer circularly distributes the load without any priority or consideration for the processing capacity, number of active connections and available resources of the servers.
 This is the default load-balancing algorithm of Nginx.
 ![RoundRobin](https://user-images.githubusercontent.com/64500446/199347403-cb17e8c5-05b3-4ae8-8dde-359951063f9d.png)

 2. Weighted Round Robin: This algorithm is similar to the Round Robin.
 However, the administrator can assign weight to each server based on criteria of their choosing.
 The loads are distributed while considering the weight assigned to each server in the pool of servers.
 This algorithm is suitable when the upstream servers have varying capacity profiles.